aashu-0/cli-chatbot/README.md

 # Command-Line Chatbot with TinyLlama

-This project implements a command-line chatbot in Python using the `TinyLlama/TinyLlama-1.1B-Chat-v1.0` model, run locally via the Hugging Face `transformers` library.
+A command-line chatbot using the `TinyLlama/TinyLlama-1.1B-Chat-v1.0` model, run locally via the Hugging Face `transformers` library.
 It maintains a short-term memory of the conversation using a sliding window mechanism to provide coherent, multi-turn replies.

+no api keys, no internet after setup, just you and a 1.1b parameter model having a conversation in your terminal.

 ## Features

--   **Local Model:** Runs the lightweight `TinyLlama-1.1B-Chat` model locally on your CPU.
+-   **Local Model:** Runs the lightweight `TinyLlama-1.1B-Chat` model locally after initial setup.
 -   **Conversational Memory:** Remembers the last 3 exchanges to keep track of context.
 -   **Standard Libraries:** Uses the standard `transformers` and `torch` libraries.
 -   **Robust CLI:** A simple and continuous command-line interface